Dubai: Religion

 Article 7 of the UAE's Provisional Constitution declares Islam the official state religion of the UAE.
 The government subsidises almost 95% of mosques and employs all Imams; approximately 5% of mosques are entirely private, and several large mosques have large private endowments.
 All mosques in Dubai are managed by the Islamic Affairs and Charitable Activities Department also known as "Awqaf" under the Government of Dubai and all Imams are appointed by the Government.
 The Constitution of the United Arab Emirates provides for freedom of religion.
 Expats held to be preaching religious hatred or promoting religious extremism are usually jailed and deported.

-Dubai has large Christian, Hindu, Sikh, Baháʼí, Buddhist and other religious communities residing in the city, as well as a small but growing Jewish community.
+Dubai has large Christian, Hindu, Sikh, Baháʼí, Buddhist, Jain and other religious communities residing in the city, as well as a small but growing Jewish community.
 In 2014, more than 56% of Dubai residents were Muslims, while 25% of the Dubai residents were Christians and 16% were Hindus.
 While around 2% of the Dubai residents were adherent of other religions.

-The Churches Complex in Jebel Ali Village is an area for a number of churches and temples of different religious denominations, especially Christian denominations.
+The Churches Complex in Jebel Ali Village is an area for several churches and temples of different religious denominations, especially Christian denominations.
+The largest Christian parish in the world is that of St Mary's Catholic Church in Dubai, owing to the large number of migrant workers in the city.

 Non-Muslim groups can own their own houses of worship, where they can practice their religion freely, by requesting a land grant and permission to build a compound.
 Groups that do not have their own buildings are allowed to use the facilities of other religious organisations or worship in private homes.
 Non-Muslim religious groups are also permitted to advertise group functions openly and distribute various religious literature.
 Catholics are served pastorally by the Apostolic Vicariate of Southern Arabia.
 British preacher Reverend Andrew Thompson claimed that the United Arab Emirates is one of the most tolerant places in the world towards Christians and that it is easier to be a Christian in the UAE than in the UK.
 On 5 April 2020, the Church of Jesus Christ of Latter-day Saints announced the building of one of their temples in Dubai.
-As part of the announcement, church President Russell M. Nelson said that, "The plan for a temple in Dubai comes in response to their gracious invitation, which we gratefully acknowledge."
+As part of the announcement, church President Russell M. Nelson said, "The plan for a temple in Dubai comes in response to their gracious invitation, which we gratefully acknowledge."